How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

-Yes, you should take your time when filling out the online form, but don’t leave it for too long.
+Yes, it would be best to take the time to fill out the online form but don’t leave it too long.
 If your session ends, you’ll have to start all over.

-If your internet connection is very slow, wait until the speed goes back to normal before starting your Pag-IBIG online registration.
+If your internet connection is prolonged, wait until the speed returns to normal before starting your Pag-IBIG online registration.

 Once you receive a text message with your RTN, take a screenshot or write it down.
 The same goes for when you get your permanent Pag-IBIG number through text.

-4. Call the Pag-IBIG hotline for any concern about your membership registration.
+4. Call the Pag-IBIG hotline for any concerns about your membership registration

 Have an issue with your online registration?
 Don’t panic.

 You can always call the Pag-IBIG 24/7 hotline (724-4244) for help.
-Unlike the SSS hotline (which is notorious for its perpetually busy line), the Pag-IBIG call center won’t make you wait on the line for long.
+Unlike the SSS hotline (notorious for its perpetually busy line), the Pag-IBIG call center won’t make you wait long.
 The agents are also friendly and knowledgeable about Pag-IBIG matters.

 If you’re an OFW or Filipino immigrant, you can visit the Pag-IBIG overseas office in your host country for assistance.

-5. TIN and SSS/GSIS number aren’t required to become Pag-IBIG members.
+5. TIN and SSS/GSIS numbers aren’t required to become Pag-IBIG members